TDManning/hang-in-there/README.md

 # Hang in There

+## Deployed Project
+You can view the deployed project here: [Hang in There Posters](https://hanginthereposters.netlify.app/)

 ### 🎨 Abstract:
 [//]: <>
 This "Motivational Posters" project generates a random motivational poster to inspire the user.
 Other functionality includes creating a unique poster with user input for a title, quote and photo.
 All of these posters can be saved and viewed in a group.
 For an added bonus, viewers can go to an "unmotivational poster" page for some dark humor.
 What better way to motivate people than through comedy!
 If these unmotivational posters are not to the users taste, they can double-click them to make them disappear from the page.